LaunchCodeEducation/intro-to-professional-web-dev-wiki/Lesson-8-(Modules).md

 ## Announcements

 1. More info to come... when in doubt, check with the class Candidate Engagement Manager!

+### For Part-Time Students:
+* Graded Assignment #3 is open!
+Remind students that the key to getting the assignment done is to read through everything carefully and start on what you can do as soon as possible.
+In class, read through the instructions with your students and highlight what they are capable of doing after this class.

+### For Full-Time Students:
+* Welcome to Days 11 and 12!
+* **Day 11**: Lesson 8
+* **Day 12**: Assignment 2 Work Day (all day)

 ## Large Group Time (Instructor)